Pitchnogle/bookwork/core_java/README.md

 ### jshell

 Java 9 added a new interactive interpreter called _jshell_.
-This works similarly to other interactive interpreters such as _python_.
+This works similar to other interactive interpreters such as _python_.

 ```
 $ jshell